corretto/amazon-corretto-crypto-provider/DEVELOPMENT-GUIDE.md

 # About JNI (Java Native Interface)
 The [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html) (JNI) is a standard way for standard Java code to interact with native code (such as that written in C or C++).
 The JNI (specifically version 6.0 as supported by JDK8 and linked above) is a core component of ACCP's implementation as it allows us to connect high-performance implementations in C/C++ with callers from Java.
-Unfortunately, JNI development can be tricky and carries with it many correctness, stability, and performance risks if not done properly.
+Unfortunately, JNI development can be tricky.
+If not done properly, it jeopardizes correctness, stability, and performance .
 There are no short-cuts here except to [read the documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html).
 The most important sections of the official guide are:
 * [Introduction](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/intro.html)